 The common symptoms for all arthritis disorders include pain, swelling, joint stiffness and a constant ache around the joint(s).
 Arthritic disorders like lupus and rheumatoid can also affect other organs in the body with a variety of symptoms.

 Pain is often a constant and daily feature of the disease.
-The pain may be localized to the back, neck, hip, knee or feet.
-The pain from arthritis occurs due to inflammation that occurs around the joint, damage to the joint from disease, daily wear and tear of joint, muscles strains caused by forceful movements against stiff, painful joints and fatigue.
+The pain may be localized to the back, neck, hip, knee, or feet.
+The pain from arthritis occurs due to inflammation that occurs around the joint, damage to the joint from disease, daily wear and tear of the joint, muscles strains caused by forceful movements against stiff, painful joints and fatigue.